-Indianapolis Hospital Malpractice Lawyer
+Indianapolis Hospital Malpractice Attorneys

 When you go to a hospital, you expect that the medical care you receive will make you better.
 But with multiple health care professionals in hospitals involved in your treatment, the risk of medical error increases.
 Sometimes, inadequate patient safety procedures cause hospitals to commit serious medical errors and patients are seriously or fatally injured.
 Our hospital malpractice attorneys are here for you.

 A recent report by the Indiana Department of Health said hospitals and surgical centers in Indiana committed